JochemTheLegend27/CsvToJsonMapper/README.md

 ## Capabilities
 - **Dynamic CSV Mapping**: Converts flat CSV data into JSON, adhering to customizable mapping rules.
-- **Data Validation**: Ensures fields meet specified criteria, enhancing data integrity.
+- **Data Validation**: Ensures fields meet specified criteria.
 - **Relational Joins**: Supports merging data across multiple CSVs, mimicking relational database functionality with primary and foreign key relationships.
 - **Error Logging and Debugging**: Tracks progress and flags errors or warnings with a built-in logging service.
 - **Scalability and Performance**: Handles large datasets efficiently using in-memory data structures and lazy evaluations.

+---

 ## Key Advantages
 - **Flexibility**: Adapts to varying CSV schemas and mapping requirements.
 - **Comprehensive Validation**: Prevents invalid data from entering the final output.
 - **Modularity**: Built as a collection of independent services for better maintainability and extensibility.
 - **High Performance**: Optimized to minimize memory usage and enhance processing speed for large-scale datasets.

+---

 ## How Does It Work?
 - **Input Data**: Takes raw CSV files, mapping configurations, and relationship definitions as input.